 Most of Banks and Microfinance-taking Deposit Institutions (MDIs) in Cambodia in the circumstance of social distancing, have been promoting digital banking with cashless transaction via mobile bank transfer or QR scan.
 With support from National Bank of Cambodia (NBC) via interconnected systems especially BAKONG system, all FIs were able to interconnect with interbank transfer with free of charge and actively play a vital role for cashless payment or e-wallet in the Cambodian society in this digital era.

-As a Microfinance, FUNAN is ready to support our clients recovering from the Crisis of new coronavirus disease pandemic affect through provide loan restructuring to ensure our clients be sustainable their businesses.
+As a Microfinance, FUNAN has been supporting its clients to sail through and recovering from the pandemic with providing loan restructuring and loan refinancing to ensure our clients be sustainable their businesses.
 With great support from the shareholders both in funding source and technical assistance, FUNAN still would be able to turn this challenges to opportunities gaining more trust from stakeholders including clients, regulators, lenders for the progress of FUNAN in the coming year.
 We thank to National Bank of Cambodia , the central bank, for placing into action of all banks and financial institutions under its supervision to settle all challenges responding to the crisis benefiting to all users.